tryscer/flock/flock-music.md

 ​	"Well," Barry says, "not all of us are such big fans of day-drinking."
 ​	"The future is a long carpeted corridor," Eddie says.
 "Think about that.
 A long carpeted corridor terminating in a big offic​e."

 In the front window, a clock tower rises above dilapidated houses, its arched top mimicking London as I've seen it in newsreels.
 Only this Big Ben is dwarfed by a big highway bridge being constructed above it.
-As we drive near it, it seems to have a grotesquely fancy train station building attached to its midriff.
+As we drive near the tower, it seems to have a grotesquely fancy train station building attached to its midriff.
 Barry parks near it.
 ​	"Well," he says. "...yeah."
 ​	We get out of the car, gloomy and stormy in the bright summer sun.
 ​	"It's been a pleasure as always," Eleanore says.
-"My luggage is in the trunk, then I guess I'll be on my way."
+"My luggage is in the trunk, then...
+I guess I'll be on my way."

 ​	*(Boom.)*